759 Store: Business strategy

 The early mission for 759 Stores was to fight against large-chain supermarkets.
-759 Stores practises a 'Small Profit, Quick Return' strategy: selling each product at a wafer-thin margin with the aim of gaining through the sale.
+759 Stores practises a 'Small Profit, Quick Return' strategy: selling each product at a wafer-thin margin with the aim of gaining through volume sales.
 In 2012, 759 Stores had achieved its goal of high turnover and income reached HK$3.5 billion.
 With the support of its parent company, CEC International Holdings Limited, 759 Store is capable of surviving even with its current low profit rate.
 759 Store's unexpectedly low selling prices have threatened other small shops and invited critics to comment that 759 Store has become a killer of small entrepreneurship, which it denies.

 More than 95 percent of products sold in the chain are imported directly, bypassing local distributors who the firm believes may be susceptible to anti-competitive pressure by Hong Kong's established retailers.

 In April 2016, 759 announced the closure of 15 of its stores, blaming an appreciating yen and increased operating costs.
 The chain also adjusted pricing policy to make the discounts more consistent – a mark-up of around 35 percent on the dealer price, rather than the previous three levels of mark up, from 32 percent to 40 percent.
 Membership card holders get 33 percent off many products reducing their mark-up to 2 percent.